Modern-Modpacks/awesome-packdev/CONTRIBUTING.md

 * If the hyperlink points to a modpage, try to use the non-legacy curseforge one (with the Forge/NeoForge versions if they and the Fabric/Quilt ones are separated into multiple projects).
 * Keep the descriptions breif (about a sentence or two) and add no more than 3 icons.
   * If you have to add more, you are probably trying to pack in too much information.
 Remember, this list's main goal is to be short-but-awesome.
+* Icons must have a space between each other and the text content.
+They also must be ordered in the same way as they are in the icon legend.
 * Add ` (click for info)` at the end of an icon's hover text if you are also including a hyperlink attached to it.
 * If you are using the modloader-exclusive icons in your suggestion, edit their hover and alt texts to say the correct modloader (ex. `[![quilt](icons/modloaders/fabric.png)](## "Quilt exclusive")` for quilt-exclusive mods).
 * Check your suggestion for mistakes (grammatical/spelling/informational/whatever).